Feenstra opposes D.C. statehood, aims to cede residential areas to Maryland

 WASHINGTON, D.C. -- U.S. Rep. Randy Feenstra on Thursday signaled his opposition to a move to make Washington, D.C. a state.

-House Democrats on Thursday voted to admit Washington as the 51st state.
+The Democratically-controlled House voted Thursday to admit the District of Columbia as the 51st state.
 The measure faces tough opposition in the evenly divided Senate.

+“Last week, Democrats were talking about expanding the number of justices on the Supreme Court so they could pack it with liberal justices who would legislate from the bench.
+Now, they have voted to make D.C. a state so they can expand the number of Democrats in the Senate," Feenstra said in a statement.

 The District of Columbia has a population in the neighborhood of 700,000 people, but these residents are not represented in Congress due to the special status of the district.
 Democrats have favored statehood for the district and its heavily Democratic population.